Michael Stipe: Projects

 Stipe collaborated with Lacoste in 2008 to release his own "holiday collector edition" brand of polo shirt.
 The design depicts a concert audience from the view of the performer on stage.
 He appeared with Chris Martin of Coldplay live at Madison Square Garden and online to perform "Losing My Religion" in the 12-12-12 concert raising money for relief from Hurricane Sandy.
 A new recording from Stipe and featuring Courtney Love was revealed in 2013.
 The song, "Rio Grande," is taken from Johnny Depp's pirate-themed album, Son of Rogue's Gallery.
 Stipe also created the soundtrack for The Cold Lands (2013), a film by Stipe's friend director Tom Gilroy.

 Stipe inducted the American grunge band Nirvana into the Rock and Roll Hall of Fame on April 10, 2014.
 He debuted his first solo composition at Moogfest in 2017.
-Later that year, he performed with Fischerspooner on the new song "Have Fun Tonight" from their 2018 album, Sir.
+In June 2017, it was revealed that Stipe had returned to recording, acting as producer and co-writer for Fischerspooner's single "Have Fun Tonight", the lead single from their album Sir.
+Stipe would go on to produce and co-write the entire Sir album, released on February 16, 2018.
 Stipe released the solo song "Future, If Future" on March 24, 2018, followed by "Your Capricious Soul" on October 5, 2019.
 "Drive to the Ocean" was released for his 60th birthday on January 4, 2020.

 Photography has long been a passion for Stipe and he has been carrying a camera with him since his teenage years when he photographed shows featuring Ramones, The Runaways and Queen.
 In 2018, Stipe released a book of his photography entitled Volume 1, which featured 35 photographs of such celebrities as River Phoenix and Kurt Cobain.
 A second volume with Douglas Coupland, Our Interference Times: A Visual Record, was released in 2019.

 In 2019, Stipe collaborated with Aaron Dessner and Justin Vernon's band Big Red Machine on the single "No Time For Love Like Now."
 The song was finished and released in 2020 during the COVID-19 pandemic.

+Stipe began recording his first solo album at Electric Lady Studios in New York City in 2023, writing and producing "synth-infused, poppy" songs with longtime collaborator Andy LeMaster.